mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-12-a-substitution-model-of-computation.md

 layout : post
 title  : A Substitution Model of Computation
 ---
 String substitution is sufficient to create a model of computation as powerful as Turing machines.
-Let's create such a model.
+The resultant model uses a lesser number of primitives, and programs written in it are much easier for humans to read.

 ## The Model
 We start with a set S consisting of an infinite number of symbols.
 These symbols will be used to create the input and output strings, as well as the intermediate strings that result from the transformations we apply to the input in order to obtain the output.
 The reason for having an infinite set of symbols will become clear as we progress.
 Within this infinite symbol set, we also have the symbols "1" and "0".